-The theatre had recently undergone major restoration work that had seen a £150,000 face lift.
+The theatre has recently undergone major restoration work that has seen a £150,000 face lift.

-The majority of people that attended the performances at the theatre were largely from across the Lancashire area, although they had visitors from as far as Wales.
+The majority of people that attend the performances at the theatre are largely from across the Lancashire area, although they do have visitors from as far as Wales.

-The theatre had been recently successful in attracting a number of well known touring comedians, this had helped to put the theatre on the map and people were now coming from further afield for these shows.
-The theatre sent out information about up and coming shows and events to previous customers via email.
+The theatre has been recently successful in attracting a number of well known touring comedians, this has helped to put the theatre on the map and people are now coming from further afield for these shows.
+The theatre sends out information about up and coming shows and events to previous customers via email.

-Another success had been the showing of 'An Inspector Calls'.
-This had been on the school GCSE syllabus and the show had generated a large number of school based coach trips.
-It was not always possible to run this type of show, due to a number of different factors, but the theatre were considering showing Romeo and Juliet next season.
+Another success has been the showing of 'An Inspector Calls'.
+This has been on the school GCSE syllabus and the show has generated a large number of school based coach trips.
+It is not always possible to run this type of show, due to a number of different factors, but the theatre are considering showing Romeo and Juliet next season.

-The theatre had tried to negotiate a deal with the local restaurants, whereby they would offer a nominated discount if the theatre recommended them.
-People often asked for this kind of information when attending one of the theatres performances, however after many efforts on behalf of the theatre, the take-up from the restaurants had been poor.
+The theatre have tried to negotiate a deal with the local restaurants, whereby they will offer a nominated discount if the theatre recommended them.
+People often ask for this kind of information when attending one of the theatres performances, however after many efforts on behalf of the theatre, the take-up from the restaurants has been poor.